-Is it true that immigrants prefer to have neighborhood relations with other immigrants?
+Is it true that immigrants prefer to have neighborhood relationships with their compatriots?

 In France there is a common idea designated communautarisme that often comes up as political news: the idea that ethnic or immigrant groups do not mingle with “native” French (defined as people born in France to French parents) and that their neighborhood relations are often limited to people from their own country of origin.
 However, a research survey that investigates this question among others has found that only 40% of sub-Saharan Africans’ social ties are with people from the same region (a figure that falls to 15% for relations with people from the same country), 17% are with people from North Africa, and 8% with immigrants from other countries, whereas 34% of their relations are with French-born people.